 18th National Exhibition of the American Society of Marine Artists

-The American Society of Marine Artists, the nation’s oldest and largest non-profit organization dedicated to marine art and history, opened its 18th National Exhibition at Jamestown Settlement on March 7 and was scheduled through April 26, 2020.
-The museum closed on March 14 in response to COVID-19.
+The American Society of Marine Artists, the nation’s oldest and largest non-profit organization dedicated to marine art and history, opened its 18th National Exhibition at Jamestown Settlement on March 7 and has been extended through November 9, 2020.

 Since its founding more than 40 years ago, the American Society of Marine Artists (ASMA) has presented its prestigious National Exhibition every three years in museums across the country, highlighting the works of artists representing the best in American marine art by juried competition.

 Visitors to Jamestown Settlement can view 110 works of marine art, including paintings, sculptures and scrimshaw carvings.

 The majority of the artwork are paintings executed in a variety of media, including oil on canvas, pastel, watercolor on paper and mixed media.
 Five sculptures cast in bronze, a limestone sculpture and two scrimshaw carvings round out the national exhibition.

 Watch a video of the 18th National Exhibition.

 Show Opened With Plein-Air Event at Jamestown Settlement Ships’ Pier and Two Public Lectures

 On March 7, the special exhibition opened with a plein-air event or “paint out” at the Jamestown Settlement ships’ pier, where re-creations of the three 1607 ships – Susan Constant, Godspeed and Discovery – are moored for visitors to board and explore throughout the year.
 The plein-air event, held from 10:30 a.m. to 12:30 p.m., featured ASMA members painting scenes along the James River waterfront with the ships as a focal point.